Reduced stress propagation leads to increased mechanical failure resistance in auxetic materials: Discussion

 \section{Discussion}

 We have studied theoretically the increased mechanical failure resistance of auxetic materials compared with conventional ones.
+Indeed, in a conventional incompressible amorphous material, an initially localised microscopic plastic event causes a propagation of stress that then triggers knock-on failure events in neighbouring regions of the material.
+This in turn leads to a runaway instability, with a spatio-temporal cooperation of many such events on large lengthscales (recall Fig.~\ref{fig:states} for materials with high Poisson ratio $\nu$) and a rapid drop in stress (recall Fig.~\ref{fig:stressStrain} for high $\nu$).
+This sudden brittle material failure and fracture has been the focus of intense study in conventional amorphous materials ~\cite{rozen2020fast,barlow2020ductile,pollard2022yielding,rossi2022finite,ozawa2018random,popovic2018elastoplastic}.

-We showed analytically that the propagation of stress following a localised plastic event is reduced with decreasing Poisson ratio $\nu$, with no non-local stress propagation in the auxetic limit $\nu\to-1^+$.
+In this work, in contrast, we have shown analytically that the propagation of stress following a localised plastic event is reduced with decreasing Poisson ratio $\nu$, with no non-local stress propagation in the auxetic limit $\nu\to-1^+$.
 By numerically simulating a simple lattice elastoplastic model that couples many elastoplastic elements together, we further showed that this reduced spatial stress propagation leads to an increased mechanical failure resistance in auxetic materials, as characterised both by an increased macroscopic strain at which yielding occurs, and a decreased clustering of plastic failure events across a material.

 As noted above, this increased resistance of auxetics to mechanical failure has been demonstrated in experimental studies in several different classes of auxetic materials~\cite{hall2008sign,yang2017fracture,donoghue2009fracture,choi1996fracture,bezazi2009tensile,lakes1987foam,lakes1993indentability}.
 Typical negative Poisson ratios achieved experimentally range from around $-0.15$ for laminates~\cite{donoghue2009fracture}, $-0.20$ for carbon nanotube sheets~\cite{hall2008sign}, $-0.54$ for auxetics obtained by elastic buckling~\cite{bertoldi2010negative}, $-0.60$ for those obtained by bond pruning of random networks~\cite{reid2018auxetic} to $-0.7$ for flexible polymer foams and $-0.8$ for metal foams~\cite{choi1996fracture,lakes1993indentability}.
 In apparent contradiction, however, the fracture energy of metallic glasses was found to {\em decrease} with decreasing Poisson ratio in Refs.~\cite{lewandowski2005intrinsic,greaves2011poisson}.
 It should be noted, however, that only positive (non-auxetic) values of Poisson ratio pertained in those materials.
 Future work is nonetheless warranted to resolve this apparent contradiction.